 One thing to remember if you are using a growth hormone is that you have to wait for at least a year before consuming any part of the plant.

-- If you are using a root hormone, dip the bare stem in water, and then in the hormone.
+- If you are using a rooting hormone, dip the bare stem in water, and then in the hormone.

 - Stick the stems in small temporary pots filled with moist soil.
 Roots form at the cut as well as the nodes, so make sure that the bottom of the growing nodes is also in the dirt.
 This gives it more places to form roots and multiplies the chances of growing properly.